bnreplah/Veracode-Best-Practices/README.md

 `Multiple methods`: If a step fails when the script executes, then try identifying targets by an alternative method.

 `Elements with long waits`: Any command that targets an elements (like a click or type command) automatically has an implicit waitForElementPresent process that occurs with a 30 second timeout.
 However, in cases where an element may take longer than 30 seconds to load, you may need to add additional waits.
 We recommend using these sparingly as they may increase your scan duration or cause other issues with the scan.
+If you need to use any waits we recommend that you use implicit wait commands such as `waitForElementPresent` or `waitForTextPresent` instead of explicit pauses or waits

 #### General advice ###
 `Avoid pauses`: Where possible avoid including pauses in the script.